Course Outline

 Author Information:

-Mary Ertl Dettmann, MA, CLS, MT(ASCP) is the education supervisor for Wheaton Franciscan Laboratory in Wauwatosa, Wisconsin.
+Mary Ertl Dettmann, MA, MLS(ASCP) is the education supervisor for Wheaton Franciscan Laboratory in Wauwatosa, Wisconsin.
 She holds a Master of Arts degree in Health Care Administration from Central Michigan University.
-She has created several interactive, adult-learning courses in laboratory-related subjects including phlebotomy.
+She has created several interactive, adult-learning courses in laboratory-related subjects, including phlebotomy.

-Beth Kratzer, CLS, MT(ASCP) is a Clinical Trainer in the Education Department at Wheaton Franciscan Laboratories in Wauwatosa Wisconsin.
-She earned her Bachelor’s degree from the University of Wisconsin Eau-Claire in 1981 and obtained a Certificate of Professional Training from University of Wisconsin-Milwaukee in 2004.
-In addition to many years of technical experience in the hospital environment, Beth has been involved in the creation, implementation and facilitation of educational and training programs for healthcare associates since 2001.
-Currently, Beth is a primary facilitator for all programs created and offered by her department which include courses for the beginning and experienced.
+Beth Kratzer, MLS(ASCP) is a Clinical Trainer in the Education Department at Wheaton Franciscan Laboratories in Wauwatosa, Wisconsin.
+She earned her Bachelor’s degree from the University of Wisconsin Eau-Claire in 1981 and obtained a Certificate of Professional Training from the University of Wisconsin-Milwaukee in 2004.
+In addition to many years of technical experience in the hospital environment, Beth has been involved in the creation, implementation, and facilitation of educational and training programs for healthcare associates since 2001.
+Currently, Beth is a primary facilitator for all programs offered by her department, including courses for beginners and experienced learners.

-Course Description: This course focuses on the routine venipuncture procedure including the tools that are available, steps in the procedure, recommendations for venipuncture site choices as well as sites to avoid, pre-analytic errors, and safety issues.
+Course Description: This course focuses on the routine venipuncture procedure, including the available tools, steps in the procedure, recommendations for venipuncture site selection, sites to avoid, pre-examination errors, and safety issues.